 Getting started -- Soak them in a cup of water for about 1 day (not more than 2 days).

 Use a pot about 3 inches (7-8 cm) tall, and wide enough so each seed is 1 inch (2.5 cm) from each other and the sides of the pot.
 Fill with a fast draining soil.
 A typical mix 1 part quality potting soil to 1 part coarse horticultural sand or perlite (use fine- or -medium grade perlite, not large chunks).
 An alternate mix is 1 part coir fiber to 2 parts perlite or coarse sand.
 Don't add lime to the mix, unless using peat moss instead of coir fiber.

 You may use a single pot for all the seeds the first year.
 Use a pot at least 3 inches (8 cm) wide and 4 inches (10 cm) tall, with drainage holes.
 Fill the pots with your soil, place the seeds on top, and cover with 1/4 inch (7 mm) of soil.
 Add water until the soil is evenly moist (but not soggy).

 After removing from the refrigerator, place the pot in area that stays between 45-75 degrees F (7-24 Celsius) during the day, and 40-65 degrees F (5-18 Celsius) at night.
 If your home is warm, try placing it on the floor of a cool room.
 I recommend placing a minimum/maximum thermometer near the pots.

 The seeds normally sprout at different times.
 Most of them should sprout approximately 2-3 months after removing them from the refrigerator.
 Sometimes they can take longer.
 Once they sprout, give them bright light, such as morning sun, filtered sun, or fluorescent or LED lighting (See: "Growing indoors with LED lights").
 Protect them from strong afternoon sun.

 Watering -- Keep the soil evenly moist (but not constantly saturated).

 Fertilizing -- When they are a week old, give a very light dose of liquid fertilizer (about 1/8 strength), and repeat 2 weeks later.
-Hydroponic fertilizer works well for young seedlings, since it is easily absorbed and complete.
+Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and complete.
 After 3 months, you may switch to a general-purpose, granular fertilizer that contains micronutrients.